 Africa Development Corps

 Over the past two decades, Africa Development Corps has placed more than 800 long-term volunteers with schools and indigenous development organizations in Africa and Latin America.
 Africa Development Corps has two types of volunteer programs, the classic volunteer program and the supported volunteer program.
 The classic volunteer program lasts 6 to 12 months with volunteers working for an indigenous NGO in their field of interest.
 The supported volunteers are required to have a Masters degree and have already worked abroad.
 They work directly on ADC’s own initiatives in the areas of food security, education, HIV/AIDS, volunteer management and program development.
-Through the service of these highly qualified volunteers, we have been able to train farmers in rice production techniques in Liberia, provide HIV counseling and testing in a post-conflict zone of Northern Uganda, and distribute much-needed books and school supplies to children in Ethiopia.
+Through the service of these highly qualified volunteers, we have been able to train farmers in rice production techniques in Liberia, provide HIV counseling and testing in a post-conflict zone of Northern Uganda, and provided agriculture and education programs in conflict-affected areas in Rwanda .

 Africa Development Corps provides this development and relief assistance through a collaborative approach, and in so doing, facilitates the empowerment of the local community.